VilchinskiOleg/mutual-aid-app-version-2.0-release/README.md

 * auth-service-rest - service which keeps and operates authorisation data for all users.
 * profile-service-client - it generates profile service models (API layer) by swagger-codegen-maven-plugin.
 * profile-service-rest - service which keeps and operates user account information for all users.
-* order-service - service which is responsible for all operations under orders as well from Customer as Worker sides.
+* order-service - service which is responsible for all operations under orders from Customer as well as Worker sides.
 * event-storage-service - that service gets (asynchronously) and keeps certain events of order live cycle.
 * message-chat-service - provide users with opportunity to communicate each other within my application.
 As additional feature there is embedded translater.
 * task-executor-service - reruns failed tasks/request by rest calls or scheduled jobs.
 * thread-save - starter for making certain resource (service) thread-save.

-###Technologies
+### Technologies
 * Java 11
 * Spring Boot V2.4.3
 * Apache Commons V3.9/4.4